Patriot Coal delays bankruptcy plan hearing for creditor talks

-RICHMOND, Va.
-(Reuters) - Bankrupt Patriot Coal Corp continued to negotiate with creditors on Tuesday and postponed a key U.S. Bankruptcy court hearing until Wednesday to try to reach a deal to end its Chapter 11.
+RICHMOND, Va., Oct 6 (Reuters) - Bankrupt Patriot Coal Corp continued to negotiate with creditors on Tuesday and postponed a key U.S. Bankruptcy court hearing until Wednesday to try to reach a deal to end its Chapter 11.

 Patriot’s lead attorney Stephen Hessler told U.S. Bankruptcy Judge Keith Phillips on Tuesday that he had reached agreement with all but one key objector to Patriot’s Chapter 11 bankruptcy plan.